TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 Depiction of a black hole as reconstructed from data recorded by the Event Horizon Telescope.
 ```

-A promiment subfield of inverse problems is that of imaging, with applications in chemistry, biology and medicine.
-Various methods for imaging have been developed over the previous four decades and have been partly made available for clinical use.
+A prominent subfield of inverse problems is that of imaging, with applications in chemistry, biology, geosciences, and medicine.
+Various methods for imaging have been developed over the previous four decades and have been partly made available for practical use.
 What sets many of these imaging modalities aside from conventional photography is that the raw data is not interpretable as an image directly.
-Instead, significant processing using mathematical models is required to obtain a usuable image.
+Instead, significant processing using mathematical models is required to obtain a useable image.
 Next, we give a few examples.

 ## Applications

 ### Image processing

 Images are of great importance in many applications, ranging from microscopy, medicine, to astronomy.
 In all these applications, the recorded images are distorted or corrupted versions of the ideal image.
-The inverse problem consists of reconstructing the idealised image from the measured one.
+The inverse problem consists of reconstructing the idealized image from the measured one.

 We can think of a (digital) image as a two dimensional array of pixels where each element could, for example, represent the grey value of the corresponding pixel.
-A colour image could be represented by a tensor containing the RGB intensities for each pixel.
-Alternatively, we can think of an idealised image as a (vector-valued) function on a bounded domain (say, the unit square).
+A color image could be represented by a tensor containing the RGB intensities for each pixel.
+Alternatively, we can think of an idealized image as a (vector-valued) function on a bounded domain (say, the unit square).

 A mathematical model for the observed image should model the process by which the image was obtained.
 This often involves [convolving](https://en.wikipedia.org/wiki/Convolution) the image with a filter and adding noise.
-For example, for a digital image with pixel values $u_{i}$, the measured image can in many cases be modelled as
+For example, for a digital image with pixel values $u_{i}$, the measured image can in many cases be modeled as

 $$
 f_{i} = \sum_{j\in\mathbb{Z}^2} k_{i,j}u_{j},